Recipe Scaler

 Assumptions and what is not included

-• The calculator performs proportional scaling only.
+• The calculator performs proportional scaling only and does not adjust for ingredient interactions.

 References